Skip to content

 About:

-Please click the following link to learn more about the three workplace core values we live and embrace every day here at Public Works: Respect, Integrity, and Responsiveness
+We invite you to learn more about the three workplace core values we live and embrace every day here at Public Works, visit our site here: Respect, Integrity, and Responsiveness.

 Keeps the City’s streets, sidewalks and other public spaces clean with mechanical and manual sweeping, graffiti abatement and power washing.
 The 24/7 operation runs specialized operations, including the Hot Spots teams that focus on encampment cleanups, CleanCorridorsSF, which provides a weekly deep cleaning to neighborhood commercial corridors, and proactive illegal dumping runs in the most impacted areas.
 The team also supports volunteer programs to advance San Francisco’s cleaning and greening initiatives.

-San Francisco Public Works (SFPW) currently has vacancies for the position of General Laborer Supervisor (7215)
+San Francisco Public Works currently has a vacancy for the position of General Laborer Supervisor I (7215).

 Appointment Type: Temporary Provisional (TPV).
 This is not a permanent appointment.
 A provisional appointee must participate and be successful in a Civil Service examination for this classification and be selected through an open competitive process in order to be considered for permanent appointment.
 Provisional appointments may not exceed three (3) years.

-Application Deadline: This is a continuous recruitment.
-Applicants are encouraged to apply immediately as this recruitment may close at any time, but no earlier than Friday, March 17, 2023
+Application Deadline: Applicants are encouraged to apply immediately as this recruitment may close at any time, but no earlier than Monday, July 10, 2023.

 Role description

-Under direction, plans, prioritizes, assigns, oversees, inspects, and evaluates the work of laboring crews engaged in various types of construction and maintenance work, including sidewalk and street cleaning and sweeping.
-As a working supervisor, may be required to perform some of the duties assigned to staff. power lawn mower; performs routine maintenance of tools and equipment.
+Under direction, as General Laborer Supervisor I, you will plan, prioritize, assign, oversee, inspect, and evaluate the work of laboring crews engaged in various types of construction and maintenance work, including sidewalk/street cleaning and sweeping.
+As a working supervisor, you may be required to perform some of the duties assigned to staff.

 Nature of Work